 Find a proctor and submit a request

 Students are expected to find and select their own proctor.
 We recommend students select a proctor who works at a university, community college, or a public library.
+Please keep in mind some proctoring sites may charge a fee for which you will be responsible.
 Once you have selected a proctor, contact them to ensure availability during the needed exam period.
 After finding a proctor that works for you, complete our online request form.
 If you are unsure if you proctor is acceptable, contact our staff before submitting your form.
 Be sure to submit your request form at least one week prior to your exam, otherwise we cannot guarantee it will be processed in time for your exam.

 Review your proctoring approval email